 Introduces psychology majors to key topics and academic skills necessary for success in upper-level psychology coursework.
 Guest lecturers and field trips will provide students with broad exposure to the sub-fields within psychology and human service professions.
 Provides students with a broad overview of graduate school and career options available after graduation.
+Psychology majors should complete this course no later than the first semester of their junior year.

-Psychological Testing (3).
+311 Psychological Testing (3).
 Prereq: PSY 201, 202, and 303 or consent of instructor.